We are in the final stages of one of the most exciting projects I have ever worked on!

 Genuine World’s First

-We have developed an IoT solution for smart heaters on behalf of our customer; Rio.
+We have developed an IoT solution for Rio Arc smart heaters.
 The solution consists of; mobile apps for Android and iOS, a web-based server component to manage user accounts and settings, an MQTT broker to deal with communications between the server and the heaters, Alexa Skills to control the heaters, actions for Google Assistant and integration with Apple's HomeKit so the heaters can be controlled with Siri.
 There is not another heater product on the market which does all this.
 Not one.
 We have built the first, and it's amazing.
-You can see the polished case study here
+You can see the case study here

 The following VLOG gives an overview of the functions and a live demo!
 Look mum, no hands!